michaelcanudas/cansim/README.md

 # cansim

-cansim is a cli application developed for easy simulation and testing of nodes on a CAN bus network.
+cansim is a cli application developed for easy simulation and testing of nodes on a can bus network.

 ## features